 None of us suddenly becomes something overnight.
 The preparations have been in the making for a lifetime.
-Gail Godwin My office file cabinet has been on my must-do list to declutter for the last couple of years.
-When it became harder to close the drawers, I started tackling it in bits and pieces over the… Continue reading writing path
+Gail Godwin Your writing path.
+My office file cabinet has been on my must-do list to declutter for the last couple of years.
+When it became harder to close the drawers, I started tackling it in bits and… Continue reading writing path

 One writing practice I did keep up in the last year was a weekly email to a friend.
 We had started writing every Sunday as a check-in, accountability email, and understanding the power of gratitude; we always ended each email with a short (3-5 item) gratitude list for that week.
 If I review the 52… Continue reading writing in gratitude